 Agriculture is the backbone of a country’s economic system, providing not only food and raw materials but also employment opportunities for a large percentage of the population.
-Determining the degree of agricultural vulnerability represents a guide for sustainability and adaptability given changing future conditions, but this relies on access to sufficient open data.
+Determining the degree of agricultural vulnerability can therefore provide a guide for sustainability and adaptability with a focus on changing future conditions, but this relies on access to sufficient open data.
 This paper presents the step-by-step processing of several open data sources in order to obtain quality information for feedback on different agricultural vulnerability analysis.

 Dr Claire Walsh, Hub Research and Collaboratory Lead, offers a commentary on this paper below.